Transfer Pricing in Venezuela

 Informative Affidavit of Transfer Pricing in Venezuela

-Article 166 of the Law establishes the formal transfer pricing duties that taxpayers subject to the Law must comply with.
+Article 166 of the Law establishes the formal Transfer Pricing duties that taxpayers subject to the Law must comply with.

-Likewise, Administrative Ruling No. 2003-2424 issued by the Servicio Nacional Integrado de Administración Aduanera y Tributaria or National Integrated Customs and Tax Administration Service (SENIAT) states that the transactions to be declared will only be those performed by the taxpayer resident in Venezuela with a related company abroad and will be made through Informative Declaration of Operations Carried Out with Related Parties Abroad (Form TP-99) and its annexes.
+uling No. 2003-2424 issued by the Servicio Nacional Integrado de Administración Aduanera y Tributaria or National Integrated Customs and Tax Administration Service (SENIAT) states that the transactions to be declared will only be those performed by the taxpayer resident in Venezuela with a related company abroad and will be made through Informative Declaration of Operations Carried Out with Related Parties Abroad (Form TP-99) and its annexes.

 Regarding the filing deadline, it is stated that it must be made in June of the year following the end of the fiscal year, and for those taxpayers whose fiscal year end is different from the calendar year, it will be due within six months following the end of the fiscal year.